ABOUT IMPOSSIBLE FOODS

 Our mission is to restore biodiversity and reduce the impact of climate change by transforming the global food system.
-To do this, we make delicious, nutritious, affordable and sustainable meat, fish and dairy from plants.
+To do this, we’re making delicious, nutritious, affordable and sustainable meat, fish and dairy from plants.

-Animal agriculture occupies nearly half of the world’s land, is responsible for 15% of global greenhouse gas emissions and consumes 25% of the world’s freshwater.
-We make meat using a small fraction of land, water and energy, so people can keep eating what they love.
+Animal meat production uses nearly half of the world’s land, is responsible for at least 15% of global greenhouse gas emissions and consumes 25% of the world’s freshwater.
+We make meat from plants using a small fraction of the land, water and energy — so people can keep eating the foods they love, without harming the planet they love.

 Dr. Patrick (“Pat”) O. Brown, M.D.
 Ph.D: Professor Emeritus in Stanford University’s Biochemistry Department at the School of Medicine; co-founder of the Public Library of Science (PLOS); inventor of the DNA microarray; member of the United States National Academy of Sciences and the National Academy of Medicine; fellow of the American Association for the Advancement of Science; former investigator at the Howard Hughes Medical Institute; BS, MD, and PhD degrees from the University of Chicago.

 Markets: USA, Canada, Hong Kong, Macau and Singapore